Discrimination Lawsuits Have a Short Timeframe in Texas

 Those state deadlines can be problematic: “If [the TWC] took the full two years to investigate it and then they issued you your right to sue on that two-year anniversary date, you cannot go ahead and file your lawsuit,” Wash says.
 “You would be statutorily barred.”

 Getting a Lawyer Early Can Help

 Employees who believe they’ve been discriminated against should contact a lawyer right away, Walsh says.
-“The deadlines are six months, 300 days.
-Those sound like a lot of time, but they’re not.
-They’re some of the shortest deadlines out there for causes of action.”
+“The deadline is six months, 300 days.
+That sounds like a lot of time, but it’s not.
+It’s one of the shortest deadlines out there for causes of action.”